 The United Kingdom had generally rejected circumcision as a medical procedure in the earlier part of the 20th century and abandoned it totally after the 2nd World War when the National Health Service was introduced.
 New Zealand was next to follow suit and its rate is now down to around 5%.
 The Australian circumcision rate has reduced to around 14% of neonates circumcised, but there appears to be a residual resistance from a minority of old guard parents to leave their sons intact.
 The rate of circumcision in Canada has also decreased to around 25% of neonates, with still some way to go, but the message seems to be getting through.
 However, the U.S still has much to do to reduce its high rate of routine neonate circumcision which is around 58%.
 Although this has reduced from an almost universal 90%, there remains great resistance particularly in the North East and Mid West regions to preserve the foreskins of their baby boys.
 This is most probably due to a combination of factors such as fear of change, social pressures and misinformation .
-Up until very recently, information about the foreskin itself was almost always missing from discussions about circumcision.
+Up until very recently, information about the foreskin itself was missing from medical literature and from discussions about circumcision.
 Also the U.S.A has a well established multi Billion Dollar Foreskin industry which requires neonate foreskins to be circumcised for their ‘raw’ material.
 So this entrenched system makes for long term perseverance from Intactivists to make a difference to reduce the rate of neonate circumcisions in America.